Frequently Asked Questions

 3. Warranty Deadlines Most new homes come with a 1-year builder warranty.
 A private inspection (ideally before closing or before that warranty expires) can help you get repairs covered.

-A. Yes — it’s a good idea to test for radon in Washington or Oregon.
+Yes — it’s a good idea to test for radon in Washington or Oregon.
 Radon exposure is a potential risk in certain areas, and the only way to know your specific risk is to test your home.
 Why testing is advised in both states-

 • Radon is invisible, odorless, and it can travel through soil into buildings.
 Because of that, you can’t tell whether you have high levels just by “looking.”